MariesElena06/Hw1-EWD/README.md

-# Hw1---EWD
-Study Group and Peer Tutoring Hub - Homework 1
+The chosen scenario is: Study Group and Peer Tutoring Hub.